YAL-Tools/vial-to-keymap-drawer/README.md

 For this I am giving you a couple checkboxes for common oddities and ability to move a key based on row-column.

 Please accept my condolences in advance, but good news - you'll only need to do this once per keyboard.
+Perhaps contribute an example `.vil` + `.json` if it's a particularly quirky one?

 ## Using